Digitaler-Impfnachweis/certification-apis/Implementation.md

 This implies, that

-* for a person with a full base vaccination series by the BioNTech/Pfizer, Moderna, AstraZeneca and in future Novavax vaccines (or combinations of which)
+* for a person with a full base vaccination series by the BioNTech/Pfizer, Moderna, AstraZeneca and Novavax vaccines (or combinations of which)
     * the first booster vaccination will be issued as `sd=3` and `dn=3`
     * the second booster vaccination will be issued as `sd=4` and `dn=4`
     * etc.
-* for a person with a full base vaccination series by the vaccine by Johnson and Johnson following a BioNTech/Pfizer, Moderna, AstraZeneca and in future Novavax vaccine
+* for a person with a full base vaccination series by the vaccine by Johnson and Johnson following a BioNTech/Pfizer, Moderna, AstraZeneca and Novavax vaccine
     * the first booster vaccination will be issued as `sd=1` and `dn=3`
     * the second booster vaccination will be issued as `sd=1` and `dn=4`
     * etc.